Skip to content

 LibraryInformationSystem_Get_Session.DoExecute();

-When Generate Full Name is false then shorter object name is used, both when Record REST Objects is true:
+When Generate Full Name is false, a shorter object name is used, both when Record REST Objects is true:

 var Get_Session=SeS('Get_Session');